 - guest editing regular or special issues of Decolonial Subversions

 - identifying and attracting new Contributors, Translators and Reviewers

 The Editorial Board is also expected to provide advice on matters such as:

-Editorial Board Members are expected to remain up-to-date in matters related to the decolonisation of knowledge production and to continue to learn and to feed this learning back to Decolonial Subversions.
+Editorial Board Members are expected to remain up to date in matters related to the decolonisation of knowledge production, to continue to learn, and to feed this learning back to Decolonial Subversions.
 Moreover, they are expected to embrace and support the exploratory and path-breaking nature of Decolonial Subversions.

 Repeatedly failing to deliver according to these expectations will result in their removal from the Editorial Board.
-The Founding Editors reserve the right to invite/remove Editorial Board Members and to alter the size of the Editorial Board according to the standards outlined by Decolonial Subversions.
+The Founding Editors reserve the right to invite and to remove Editorial Board Members and to alter the size of the Editorial Board according to the standards outlined by Decolonial Subversions.

 Prospective Editorial Board Members are invited by the Founding Editors after careful evaluation.
 Particular attention is given to the candidate’s qualifications in their respective field, geographic and linguistic representativeness, personal ethos and commitment to decolonisation.

-The Founding Editors are committed to a diverse pool of Editorial Board Members with backgrounds in academia, activism, art and craftsmanship, various professional fields and specialisations from all parts of the world.
-Decolonial Subversions is firmly committed to inclusiveness and does not tolerate discriminations on the basis of gender, faith, age, forms of abledness, ethnicity or any other characteristic or identity.
+The Founding Editors are committed to engaging with a diverse pool of Editorial Board Members with backgrounds in academia, activism, art and craftsmanship, various professional fields and specialisations from all parts of the world.
+Decolonial Subversions is firmly committed to inclusiveness and does not tolerate discrimination on the basis of gender, faith, age, forms of abledness, ethnicity or any other characteristic or identity.

-If you would like to be considered as a prospective Editorial Board Member, please express your interest in writing to the Founding Members at firstname.lastname@example.org (Romina); email@example.com (Monika) or fill in the contact form [link].
+If you would like to be considered as a prospective Editorial Board Member, please express your interest in writing to the Founding Members at email@example.com (Romina); firstname.lastname@example.org (Monika).